Improved Graph Clustering: Main Results: Performance Guarantees

 \subsection{A Monotone Lemma}

-Our optimization-based algorithm has a nice monotone property: adding/removing edges ``aligned with" the optimal $\widehat{Y}$ (as is done by the adversary) cannot result in a different optimum.
-This is summarized in the following lemma. \begin{lem} Suppose $ p>q $ and $\widehat{Y}$ is the unique optimum of~(\ref{eq:cvx_prog})--(\ref{eq:inequalities}) for a given A. If now we arbitrarily change some edges of $A$ to obtain $\widetilde{A}$, by (a) choosing some edges such that $\widehat{y}_{ij} = 1$ but $a_{ij} = 0$, and making $\widetilde{a}_{ij} = 1$, and (b) choosing some edges where $\widehat{y}_{ij} = 0$ but $a_{ij} = 1$, and making $\widetilde{a}_{ij} = 0.$ Then, $\widehat{Y}$ is also the unique optimum of~(\ref{eq:cvx_prog})--(\ref{eq:inequalities}) with $\widetilde{A}$ as the input. \end{lem} The lemma shows that our algorithm is inherently robust under the semi-random model.
-In particular, the algorithm succeeds in recovering the true clusters on the semi-random \gpp as long as it succeeds on \gpp with the same parameters.
-In the sequel, we therefore focus solely on \gpp, with the understanding that any guarantee for it immediately implies a guarantee for the semi-random variant.
+Our optimization-based algorithm has a nice monotone property: adding/removing edges ``aligned with" the optimal~$\widehat{Y}$ (as is done by the adversary under the semi-random setting) cannot result in a different optimal solution.
+This is summarized in the following lemma. \begin{lem} Suppose $ p>q $ and $\widehat{Y}$ is the unique optimal solution of~(\ref{eq:cvx_prog})--(\ref{eq:inequalities}) for a given $ A $ and $ t $.
+If now we arbitrarily change some edges of $A$ to obtain $\widetilde{A}$, by (a) choosing some edges such that $\widehat{y}_{ij} = 1$ but $a_{ij} = 0$, and making $\widetilde{a}_{ij} = 1$, and (b) choosing some edges where $\widehat{y}_{ij} = 0$ but $a_{ij} = 1$, and making $\widetilde{a}_{ij} = 0.$ Then, $\widehat{Y}$ is also the unique optimal solution of~(\ref{eq:cvx_prog})--(\ref{eq:inequalities}) with~$\widetilde{A}$ as the input and the same $ t $. \end{lem} The lemma shows that our algorithm is inherently robust under the semi-random model.
+In particular, the algorithm succeeds in recovering the true clusters on the semi-random \gpp as long as it succeeds on the \gpp with the same parameters.
+In the sequel, we therefore focus solely on the \gpp, with the understanding that any guarantee for it immediately implies a guarantee for the semi-random variant.